This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 Quickstart_Datasetfor the dataset name and click Create dataset.

-On the Import your data page, choose CSV from Google Cloud Storage.
+On the Import your data page, choose Select a CSV file from Cloud Storage.

 cloud-ml-tables-data/bank-marketing.csvfor the bucket.